Student Organizations

 Honor Guard

-The Bulldog Battalion Honor Guard was established in order to train Cadets in accordance with FM 22-5, which is the field manual for drill and ceremony in the Army.
-With the skills and lessons learned from the program, Cadets are better prepared for their future as Officers and leaders in their programs.
-Practice is held weekly and is purely Cadet run with advisement and support from Cadre.
+The Bulldog Battalion Honor Guard supports university events and pays respect to our nation by proudly displaying the Colors for the National Anthem.
+Practice is held weekly and is purely Cadet led with advisement and support from Cadre.
 From freshman to seniors, all Cadets are allowed to participate.
 The program also provides a color guard for various community activities that are needed from various outlets.
-From presenting the colors on the 50-yard line to presenting colors in front of a room of dignitaries, many opportunities for advancement in the program are established for being members of the team.
+From presenting the Colors on the 50-yard line to presenting Colors in front of a room of dignitaries, this team exemplifies the professionalism of our military.

 Ranger challenge Team

-The Alabama A&M University Bulldog battalion Ranger Challenge team is training to compete in the Ranger Challenge competition in Fort Benning, Georgia.
+The AAMU ROTC Ranger Challenge Team competes every year with other ROTC programs across Alabama.
+The winner of Alabama State will continue on to a national competition.
+Cadets selected to compete are truly the best of the best.
+Strength, fitness, and military knowledge are put to the test throughout the competition.
 Through interval training, cross-training, long-distance runs, and muscle-failure training they work hard to make sure they take home the gold.
-The Cadet Rangers put forth their blood, sweat, and tears every day during the week to obtain this goal.
+The Cadet Ranger Challenge team puts forth their blood, sweat, and tears every day during the week to obtain this goal.

 Contact Information